 Try and set a time to hit the hay every night, then set an alarm for 8 hours later to help you get into a rhythm.

 Having a routine activity like stretching, self-massage or a light walk to clear your head before bed can calm your mind and place your body into ‘sleep mode’.
 If you struggle to quieten your mind down, focus on relaxing your body one muscle group at a time, starting from your toes, working your way up to your head.

 Use good time-management skills so you’re not racing around before bed then expecting to experience quality shut-eye.
 We like to keep to-do lists and manage our diary for the next day ahead of time so that’s one less thing to worry about when trying to fall asleep.

 Caffeine is a stimulant with a half-life of up to 6 hours.
-That means that if you consumed 100mg of caffeine, half of it (50mg) will still be in your system 6 hours later.
-Even if you don’t feel like it affects you, caffeine delays the timing of your body clock, making it difficult to fall sleep and reduces the amount of deep sleep stages you enjoy.
+So, if you consumed 100mg of caffeine, 50mg will still be in your system 6 hours later.
+Even if you don’t feel like it affects you, caffeine delays the timing of your body clock, making it difficult to fall asleep and reduces the number of deep sleep stages you enjoy.
 If you’re in the habit of having a tea or coffee after dinner, try switching to a herbal instead to promote better sleep.

 5. Save alcohol for earlier in the day

 Drinking alcohol before bedtime increases the number of times you wake up overnight and decreases the number of hours you spend in the deep, REM cycle of sleep where memory consolidation takes place.
 Limit your alcohol consumption to one to two drinks per day and ideally, avoid drinking before bedtime.
 I know right – talk about fun police.

 6. Avoid large meals before bed